symfony/symfony-docs/contributing/code/pull_requests.rst

 Proposing a Change
 ==================

+.. admonition:: Screencast
+    :class: screencast

+    Do you prefer video tutorials?
+Check out the `Contributing Back To Symfony`_ screencast series.

 A pull request, "PR" for short, is the best way to provide a bug fix or to propose enhancements to Symfony.